 What Is a VPN and How Does It Work?
 A Plain-English

-This guide explains how VPN technology works, what it actually protects you from, and what the realistic limitations are — because understanding both sides of the picture is the only way to make a genuinely informed decision about whether and how to use one.
+This guide explains how VPN technology works and what it actually protects you from.
+It also covers its realistic limitations.
+Understanding both sides is the only way to make an informed decision about whether and how to use one.

 How a VPN Works: The Technical Picture in Plain English

-When you connect to the internet without a VPN, your device sends requests directly to websites and services through your ISP’s servers.
-Each request carries your real IP address — a numerical identifier that reveals your approximate location and is tied to your account with your internet provider.
-Every site you visit can see this address, and your ISP can see every request you make.
+When you connect to the internet without a VPN, your device sends requests directly to websites and services.
+These requests pass through your ISP’s servers.
+Each request includes your real IP address.
+This is a numerical identifier linked to your internet service provider.
+It can reveal your approximate location.
+Every site you visit can see this address.
+Your ISP can also see every request you make.

 What a VPN Actually Protects You From

-Understanding the genuine protections a VPN provides requires separating what the technology does from what is sometimes marketed around it.
+Understanding the genuine protections a VPN provides means clearly separating what the technology actually does from what marketing claims suggest.
 VPNs are genuinely useful tools for specific purposes.
 They are not, however, a solution to every online privacy or security problem.

 Public WiFi Security